 But I cannot read French and Italian

 As you might expect, the specification documents I told you how to find are in French and Italian.
 If you have even the merest smattering of those languages it is not too difficult to spot things like grape varieties, but if you need more help there are online translation services for PDF documents.
 I found that Google Translate does a decent job.
-If you downloaded the specification PDF you need translating, which is probably easiest way to proceed, you should click on “translate a document” and upload your PDF to Google Translate.
+If you downloaded the specification PDF you need translating, which is probably the easiest way to proceed, you should click on “translate a document” and upload your PDF to Google Translate.
 You can then save the translation if you wish.

 Doubtless these methods will at some point be broken by changes to the official websites, but there is at least hope that future changes might make access simpler.